tloimu/valheim-mod-todo/README.md

  	+ "Hide Panel but show Background Text"-mode option (use Custom Background GUI)
 	+ Select, add, edit and delete from preset of recipes (Requires: Presets)
  	+ "Include Container Items"-mode option (Requires: Container Tracking)
- - Consider panel to follow right edge of Inventory panel when Inventory is open and then when closed, move back to right side of the screen (by default)
  - Add crafting recipe with Insert-key
  - Allow making recipe presets (e.g. Ahjo + Työpöytä + ...)
  - Allow tracking a container (e.g. ship) inventory instead of just player inventory (filling a ship with proper set of items)